-Use the blue pipette to transfer 500 μl of template preparation buffer into the positive control template tube.
-Cap and shake tube to mix.
+Use the blue pipette to transfer 500 μl of template preparation buffer into each of the positive control template tubes.
+Cap and shake each tube to mix.

 Each time you run a test you will require a positive control.
 It serves two purposes: